KwanLab/Autometa/docs/source/databases.rst

 All the taxonomy files for a specific taxonomy database should be in a single directory.
 You can now copy the taxdump files of the desired release version in the sample directory as `gtdb.dmnd`

-Alternatively if you have manually downloaded `gtdb_proteins_aa_reps.tar.gz` and `gtdb-taxdump.tar.gz` you can run the following command to format the `gtdb_proteins_aa_reps.tar.gz` file and make it ready for Autometa.
+Alternatively if you have manually downloaded `gtdb_proteins_aa_reps.tar.gz` and `gtdb-taxdump.tar.gz` you can run the following command to format the `gtdb_proteins_aa_reps.tar.gz` to generate `gtdb.dmnd` and make it ready for Autometa.

 .. code-block:: bash